portabletext/react-portabletext/README.md

 This overrides/provides components on a per-use basis, and will be merged with the defaults.
 In other words, you only need to provide the things you want to override.

-**Note**: Make sure the object does not change on every render - eg do not create the object within a React component, or if you do, use `useMemo` to ensure referential identity between renders.
+**Note**: Make sure the object does not change on every render - eg do not create the object within a React component, or if you do, use `useMemo` to ensure referential identity between renders for better performance.

 ```js
 const myPortableTextComponents = {